nkt305miami/tronsr-template/COMMUNITY_PLAN.md

 Tron has been able to overcome adversity thanks to its determined and loyal following.
 “It is the community that will take Tron to the next level and beyond.”
-With the help of the community, TronSpark hopes to be a big part in Tron’s evolution.
+(You may want to put a Twitter share on this comment by TronSpark) With the help of the community, TronSpark hopes to be a big part in Tron’s evolution.

 TronSpark firmly believes that for our efforts to materialize, it is of utmost importance to earn the trust and respect of the community.
 In order to accomplish this, we will have many channels to interact with the team so that ideas and concerns can be discussed.
 Our staff will always be open to discussing new ideas.
 After all, that’s how ideas come to life.